folio-org/okapi/doc/guide.md

 Modules can provide one or more interfaces, and can consume interfaces provided by other modules.
 The interfaces have versions, and dependencies can require given versions.
-Okapi will check dependencies and versions when ever a module is deployed, and also when a module is enabled for a tenant.
+Okapi will check dependencies and versions whenever a module is deployed, and also when a module is enabled for a tenant.

 Note that we can have multiple modules providing the same interface.
 These can be deployed in Okapi all right, but only one such module can be enabled